In this article, we discuss three ways how to find outliers in SAS.

-The first method to finding outliers in SAS is based on the assumption that your data follows a normal distribution.
+The first method to finding outliers in SAS is based on the assumption that your data follow a normal distribution.

 If the normality assumption holds, then all observations that are more than 3 standard deviations away from the mean are considered to be outliers.
-These observation can be above or below the mean.
+These observations can be above or below the mean.

 Here is how to find outliers in SAS in 3 simple steps.